 Here are four common causes of bladder leaks and what you can do about each of them to reduce your risk of yet another embarrassing moment.

 Weak pelvic muscles: To hold in urine, your urethra closes tightly to ensure nothing leaks out.
-In individuals with stress incontinence, any pressure added to the bladder causes a leak, because the pelvic muscles are too weak to close it properly.
+In individuals with stress incontinence, any pressure added to the bladder causes a leak because the pelvic muscles are too weak to close it properly.
 This can be a result of childbirth or even genetically predetermined.

 Thankfully, you can perform exercises known as Kegels to strengthen your pelvic floor muscles.
 Simply contract your pelvic muscles as if you are holding in urine.
 Hold for a few seconds, release, and repeat.
 The beauty of this exercise is that it can be done anytime and anywhere, and no one will know.

 Diet: When it comes to bladder leaks, think of the four C’s as potential culprits: citrus, carbonated drinks, caffeine, and chocolate.
 These are well-known bladder irritants that can trigger bladder leaks.
-Making the appropriate diet swaps and eliminating some of these triggers may help you gain more control over your bladder and this way reduce the likelihood of bladder leaks.
+Making the appropriate diet swaps and eliminating some of these triggers may help you gain more control over your bladder and reduce the likelihood of bladder leaks.

-No matter what is causing your bladder leaks, addressing the issue and following through your treatment plan can help you make those embarrassing bladder leaks a thing of the past.
+No matter what is causing your bladder leaks, addressing the issue and following through with your treatment plan can help you make those embarrassing bladder leaks a thing of the past.